sing-group/pandrugs-backend/README.md

-# pandrugsdb-backend
+# pandrugs-backend
-A Java backend for the PanDrugsDB.
+A Java backend for the PanDrugs.